Josh-Wickens/football-reactions/README.md

 ___

 - A wider range of topics based on popular subjects users are discussing or bringing up.
-- An area for "clubs only" discuss things with other clubs and vice versa with fans.
+- An area for "clubs only" to discuss things with other clubs and vice versa with fans.
 - Direct messages between users.
-- The ability to bookmark posts so the user can easily access a post they wished to continue commenting about.
+- The ability to bookmark posts so the user can easily access a post they wish to continue commenting about.
-- The ability to post videos and giffs.
+- The ability to post videos and gifs.

 ## Components

-- Components were setup throughout the project and was reused throughout.
+- Components were set up throughout the project and was reused throughout.
 1. MoreDropdown.js
     - A dropdown menu to allow users to edit and delete their own content.
 2. AxiosDefault.js